September 5, 2024

 There are a number of reasons why one may want to legally record and release a cover song.
 First, covering a well-known song, especially a current hit, is a great way to capitalize on an already attentive audience and introduce yourself to a larger fan base.

 Not only that, but many music supervisors actually seek out cover song licensing for TV or film.
-This is something we’ve talked about in the past and you can delve a little deeper into the benefits of a cover song in our previous post on the subject here: “How we placed this song for five-figures“.
+This is something we’ve talked about in the past and you can delve a little deeper into the benefits of a cover song in our previous post on the subject here: “How we placed this song for five figures“.
 Also, check out our post on How To License Christmas Songs In July.

 A common misconception in the music industry is that you need to receive permission from the original composer in order to record a cover version of their song.
 However, US copyright law makes it much easier than that for artists wishing to cover a piece of music.

 1. First, you must notify the owner of your intent to cover the song.
-Once again, this isn’t asking for permission, it simply lets them know what’s going on with their composition.
+Once again, this isn’t asking for permission; it simply lets them know what’s going on with their composition.

 We’ll dig a little deeper into how to pay this rate and what it covers in our next cover song tip.